A Restricted Latent Class Hidden Markov Model for Polytomous Responses, Polytomous Attributes, and Covariates: Identifiability and Application: Methodology

-As a time inhomogeneous \citep{seneta2006non} hidden Markov model, our model includes both an emissions matrix, here a matrix of latent state-conditional item response probabilities, and a set of transition matrices and probabilities for the latent state at each time point which can vary across time and across respondents.
+As a time inhomogeneous \citep{seneta2006non} hidden Markov model, our model includes both an emissions matrix, here a matrix of latent state-conditional item response probabilities which is the same for all respondents and all time points, as well as a set of transition matrices between all time points and a vector of probabilities for the latent state at the initial time point, both of which can vary across time points and across respondents.
 We denote the \((\sum_{j=1}^J M_j) \times L^K\) emissions matrix by \(B = \left(p(Y_{n}^t \mid \alpha_n^t, \theta_m)\right)\) (this matrix is the same for all \(n\) and all \(t\)).
 This component of the model is the measurement model and we thus denote its parameters as \(\theta_m\).

 We write the \(L^K \times L^K\) transition matrix for respondent \(n\) from time \(t-1\) to time \(t\) as \(U_{n, t, t-1} = \left(p(\alpha_n^t \mid \alpha_n^{t-1}, \theta_s)\right)\), and the vector of marginal probabilities (of dimension \(L^K\)) for the latent state of respondent \(n\) at time \(t\) as \(\pi_n^t = (p(\alpha_n^t \mid \theta_s))\).
 The set of transition matrices for all \(n\) for \(t \in \{2, \ldots, T\}\) and the initial latent state probabilities for all \(n\) at \(t = 1\) form the structural model, so we denote the parameters relevant to these components as \(\theta_s\).